 - UTILITIES ASSET PERFORMANCE MANAGEMENT

-One other solution specifically developed is HCL’s Utilities Asset Performance Management (APM).
+One other solution specifically developed is HCLTech’s Utilities Asset Performance Management (APM).

 This is a fully containerized solution that leverages several components of the underlying platform and whose objective is the predictive analysis of the performance of assets and the calculation of their health index and risk matrix.